crazystorm720/room-occupancy-prediction-mqtt-meraki/src/README.md

 - Preprocesses the input data using the same steps as in the training phase using the `preprocess_input_data()` function.
 - Makes predictions using the loaded model and preprocessed data using the `predict()` function.

-The module uses the `pickle` library for model serialization and deserialization.
+The module uses the `joblib` library for model serialization and deserialization.

 ## 6. Monitoring and Logging (`src/monitoring.py`)